jimhigson/oboe.js/README.md

 ```

 If you give one, the doneCallback is passed the entire json when the response is complete.
-Usually it is better to use the json one bit at a time rather than waiting for the whole lot so this parameter
+Usually it is better to use the json one bit at a time rather than waiting for it to download completely so this parameter
 is optional.

 The returned instance exposes three chainable methods: